-General and Administrative.
-General and administrative expense increased during 2016 reflecting an increase in expenses for salaries, benefits and unit-based compensation as well as our recognition of an allowance for gathering receivables from a certain Grand River customer.
-The impact of these items were partially offset by a decline in expenses for professional services.
+General and administrative expense increased during the six months ended June 30, 2016 reflecting an increase in expenses for salaries, benefits and unit-based compensation as well as our recognition of an allowance for gathering receivables from a certain Grand River customer.

 Transaction Costs.
-Transaction costs recognized primarily relate to financial and legal advisory costs associated with the 2016 Drop Down.
+Transaction costs recognized in 2016 primarily relate to financial and legal advisory costs associated with the 2016 Drop Down.
+Transaction costs recognized in 2015 primarily relate to financial and legal advisory costs associated with the Polar and Divide Drop Down.

 Depreciation and Amortization.
-The increase in depreciation and amortization expense during 2016 was largely driven by an increase in assets placed into service.
+The increase in depreciation and amortization expense during the three and six months ended June 30, 2016 was largely driven by an increase in assets placed into service.

 Interest Expense.
-The increase in interest expense during 2016 was primarily driven by borrowing costs associated with our revolving credit facility and the Summit Investments' debt that had been allocated to the 2016 Drop Down Assets.
+The increase in interest expense during the three and six months ended June 30, 2016 was primarily driven by the higher borrowing costs associated with our revolving credit facility relative to the borrowing costs associated with Summit Investments' debt facilities that had been allocated to the 2016 Drop Down Assets prior to our March 2016 closing of the 2016 Drop Down.

 Deferred Purchase Price Obligation Expense.
-Deferred purchase price obligation expense recognized in 2016 relates to our March 2016 issuance of the deferred payment in connection with the 2016 Drop Down (see Notes 2 and 16 to the unaudited condensed consolidated financial statements).
+Deferred purchase price obligation expense recognized during the three and six months ended June 30, 2016 relates to our March 2016 issuance of the deferred payment in connection with the 2016 Drop Down (see Notes 2 and 16 to the unaudited condensed consolidated financial statements).

-Segment Overview of the Three Months Ended March 31, 2016 and 2015
+Segment Overview of the Three and Six Months Ended June 30, 2016 and 2015